"So... you want to do single-cell image segmentation?"

 In its simplest form, s3segmenter by default will identify primary objects only (usually nuclei) and assumes this is in channel 1 (the first channel).
 In this case, no settings need to be specified.

---probMapChan 5 so that the two steps remain in sync.
+then channel 5 will be passed to both UnMICST and S3Segmenter to ensure that the two steps remain in sync.

 Depending on the type of pre-processing that was done, you may need to use a different method of finding cells.
 Let’s add

 options: s3seg: --nucleiRegion localMax

 You can specify a range of nuclei diameters that you expect your nuclei to be.
 Using

 --logSigma <low end of range> <high end of range> Ie.